tadamcz/spotify_scripts/README.md

 You can only get the 50 most recent tracks from the API, so you should run this script frequently enough (e.g. every half hour).
 I do this by deploying to a cloud VPS with Dokku, and scheduling a cron task in Dokku (see `app.json`).

-(This script also saves the recent tracks to a [`shelve`](https://docs.python.org/3/library/shelve.html) shelf for potential future use.
-Because of Spotify's annoying 50 track limit, there's actually no simple way to get this data again in the future.)

 # Deployment
 First deployment: